 Admission to the History Honors Program is by application only.
 See above for latest news about application open dates.

-In order to apply to the History Honors Program students must meet these prerequisites before winter quarter of their junior year:
+In order to apply to the History Honors Program students must meet these prerequisites by the end of the Winter quarter preceding their first Honors course.

 - A minimum cumulative GPA or 3.3